How Can You Tell If You Have a Torn Rotator Cuff?

 Treatment May Include:

-- accurate diagnosis and shoulder assessment
+- shoulder assessment and diagnosis guidance

 - pain reduction advice and load modification